 So if you’re planning a trip abroad, and are confused about what would be a better choice for you, personally — is it holidaying in Europe or holidaying in Thailand, or Bali — then these four but more peculiar differences will help you make your mind better.

-But then with Schengen Visa, the question always remain… “Do you at all qualify?”
+But then with Schengen Visa, the question always remains… “Do you at all qualify?”

 Getting visas in Southeast Asia is easier than you can imagine, whereas Schengen Visa has a high denial rate.
 It moreover is time-consuming, and a tall order if you’re doing all work by yourself.
 And this is another reason that drives people towards Southeast Asia over Europe, particularly among those who don’t want to plan too much for a short vacation.
 For example, you can plan your itinerary, pack your bags and catch your flight to Thailand or Bali or Singapore today.
 For Europe, however, you need to plan and apply for a visa at least two weeks prior to your departure!
 [Europe 1 | Southeast Asia 1]

 If talking about VISAs, Schengen Visa is a bargain.
 And will always be!
 But for everything else — from flights (to and from India) to food to accommodation, Europe maintains a good lead.
-And this often discourages budget travellers from visiting Europe at first place.
+And this often discourages budget travellers from visiting Europe in the first place.

 [Read: Budget Travel Tips For Europe]